Abraham Wachner: Political career

 He was elected to the Invercargill City Council in 1938, becoming deputy mayor in 1941 and mayor in June 1942 after the previous mayor resigned through illness.
 He was a colourful and enthusiastic mayor, promoting Invercargill as the Auckland of the South, developing Oreti for recreation and securing the first air service to the city.

 Personal life and death

 He married Mabel Rice (who he had met while in Greymouth) in 1922.
 They had two children.
-He died in Dunedin aged 58 after a short illness while waiting for an operation.
+He died in Dunedin after a short illness while waiting for an operation, aged 58.
 He is buried in the Eastern Cemetery, Invercargill.